MariusRumpf/node-lifx/README.md

 `duration` if given (in milliseconds) it will fade the color to the new value over time.
 Examples: `bulb.color(0, 100, 50)` is red at 50% brightness. `bulb.color(50, 50, 80)` is a light green at 80% brightness.

-### List lights
+### Get all lights
-A list of all bulbs will be returned when calling `client.lights()`.
+All active bulbs will be returned as array when calling `client.lights()`.
+Each object can then be used to individually call methods on it.
+To get all bulbs call `client.lights('')`.
+To find all inactive bulbs call `client.lights('off')`.

 ### Target a light
 To get a specific light the `client.light` method can be used.
 It expects an identifier as first parameter, this can be the bulbs ip address `client.light('192.168.2.102')` or the bulb id `client.light('0123456789012')`.
+The bulb returned can then be used to call methods on it.
+For example `client.light('192.168.2.102').on()`.